Identity area

 History

-Marking earned seven varsity letters while attending Parkston High School, where he excelled in football.
-He entered the United States Navy before enrolling at South Dakota State University.
-Although he did not make the SDSU basketball team, he was a dedicated student of the game and, during his senior year, served as head coach at nearby Bruce High School in Bruce, South Dakota.
+Jim Marking was born April 26, 1927, in Parkston, South Dakota, and was raised by his grandparents.
+He earned seven varsity letters at Parkston High School, where he excelled in football.
+After service in the United States Navy, he enrolled at South Dakota State University.
+Although he did not make the university’s basketball team, he remained committed to the sport and, during his senior year, served as head coach at Bruce High School in Bruce, South Dakota.
+He graduated from SDSU in 1950 with a Bachelor of Science degree in Physical Education.

 Places